-A3: The Project Completion Report (PCR) of the completed project will be evaluated by the Experts, and the performance will be graded based on the quality of research work done in the project, its impact, publications, patents, manpower generated, etc.
+A3: The Project Completion Report (PCR) of the completed project will be evaluated by the Experts, and the performance will be graded based on the quality of research work done in the project, its impact, publications, patents, research personnel generated, etc.

 Q4: I have not sent PCR, but my output in my project is excellent.
 Can I be considered for the award?

 A4: No. It is essential to send the PCR of the completed project for consideration of the award.

 Q5: I have forgotten to acknowledge "SERB" in many of my publications, but I have large number of publications from the project.
 Will I be considered for the award?